dregad/dokuwiki-translation/README.md

 Admin commands
 -----------------------
-The following Symfony commands are additionally availiable via commandline.
+The following Symfony commands are additionally available via commandline.

 Add a repository: